hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 ---

-Just like our `mov` instruction, we can use the contents of a register to operate on the first register.
+Just like our `mov` instruction, the `add` instruction can use the contents of second register to operate on the first register.

 ```js
 // JavaScript